Use Your Football Knowledge To Pick Valuable Footballers

 Times of the moves are staggered to allow everyone the chance to buy, with names determined at 9am, but not moving up until 1pm and 1.15pm respectively.

-The units that you buy in 1st team players are effectively bets on how they'll perform from that point onwards.
+The units that you buy in players are effectively bets on how they'll perform from that point onwards.
 Their price may fluctuate.

 If a player ends up as the Buzz winner, you get 5p added to the price of every unit you hold for that player.
 These are known as 5p win dividends.
-You can win 5p dividends on a player as long as he remains in the first team squad.
+You can win 5p dividends on a player as long as he remains in the top 200 footballer list or the first team squad.

 As the price of your chosen player or players increases you're able to sell at a profit, or in fact take a loss without losing everything if he under performs!
 The footballer trading platform is essentially a futures market.